Scaldabagno/Scaldabagno/README.md

 ## My work

-I'm working as a DevOps Engineer
+I'm working as a Cloud Architect and DevOps Engineer

 ## Known Languages